CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 NIHON KOHDEN was only able to announce the launch of TEC-7700 series defibrillators for sales in Japan market on December 1st, 2005.

 Yes, before the TEC-7700 series defibrillators were allowed for sales in Japan, Nihon Kohden had incredibly gone on to launch another Acti-Biphasic TEC-5500 series defibrillators for export sales in August 2004.
-Why was the need to launch the TEC-5500 series when it was crystal clear the TEC-7700 series application with Regulatory Authority would take time for approval?
-This made the urgent launch of TEC-5500 highly suspicious and illogical.
+Why was the need to launch the TEC-5500 series without Regulatory Authority approval for the TEC-7700 series defibrillators?
+The urgent launch of TEC-5500 series defibrillators was highly suspicious and illogical.

 CardioLife TEC-5500K series started to be exported from August 2004, when Japan MHLW had not approved the sales of CardioLife TEC-7700 series